Infant Daycare Program at Montessori Academy

-Introducing the Infant Program
+Introducing the Infant Daycare Program

 During this stage of development, infants move through sensitive periods for movement, hand-eye coordination, language, order, small objects, and toilet training.
 The design of the infant classroom, and the educational materials within in, reflect these interests and provide rich opportunities for learning.